gmartincor/Euler-LanGraph-Agent/README.md

 docker-compose --profile dev up -d
 ```

-## Contributing

-We welcome contributions!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes following our coding standards
-4. Add tests for new functionality
-5. Ensure all tests pass (`make test`)
-6. Commit your changes (`git commit -m 'Add amazing feature'`)
-7. Push to the branch (`git push origin feature/amazing-feature`)
-8. Open a Pull Request

-### Development Guidelines

-- Follow the coding principles in `.github/copilot-instructions.md`
-- Write comprehensive tests for new features
-- Update documentation as needed
-- Use descriptive commit messages
-- Ensure Docker builds successfully

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.